- Academic Advising & Career Education

 - Academic departments are great places to get detailed information as well.
 The better you understand what you want the easier it will be to navigate the information you gain.

-- Talk to professors, conduct informational interviews.
-Check in with your career counselor throughout your search.
+- Talk to professors, conduct Informational Interviews (See guides to go), and check in with your career counselor throughout your search.

 Step 3.
 Find out what it's about

 - See professional association websites; find the student chapters and contact your peers.
 Get involved in student activities on campus or in the community to see what people in the field do and start networking.

 - If you are excited about the courses, the career options and are confident that your skills and talents will be valuable, you are ready to choose your major.

 Step 4.
 What's next?

 - Conduct informational interviews with people in your field of interest.
 Talking to people who are currently doing what you think you want to do is the best way to find out what it's really like.
 This type of networking can also lead to internships and jobs.

 - Look at Handshake for internships, volunteer opportunities and jobs.

 - Get involved in extracurricular activities where you can demonstrate leadership, teamwork, and interests.